 Comment: Tailor & Stitch works closely with an agent in India who is committed to improve working conditions and actively supports the company in implementing the Code of Labour Practices.
-The agent previously owned garment factories and is active in community based work to support education for young girls.
+The agent monitored the status of the Corrective Action Plan and documented pictures to verify the improvement.

 4.4 Factory participation in Workplace Education Programme (where WEP is offered; by production volume) 0% Lack of knowledge and skills on best practices related to labour standards is acommon issue in factories.
-Good quality training of workers and managers is a key step towards Documentation of relevant trainings; participation in Workplace Education 0 6 0 sustainable improvements.
-Programme.
+Good quality training of workers and managers is a key step towards sustainable improvements.
+Documentation of relevant trainings; participation in Workplace Education Programme.
+0 6 0 --- ---- --- -- --- --- --- --

-Requirement: All factory workers should be informed about the labour standards and the process of monitoring and remediation.
-In order to further communication between employers and workers in the workplace, FWF developed the Workplace Education Programme in 4 priority countries.
-The affiliate should motivate its main supplier(s) to join WEP trainings.
-It is made available to FWF members free of charge.
+Requirement: Manufacturers and their workers should be systematically informed about FWF and the implementation of the Code of Labour Practices.
+All factory management and workers should be informed and aware about the relevant labour standards and grievance mechanisms.
+In order to ensure awareness and enhance understanding of the relevant labour standards, grievance mechanisms and the importance of a good mechanism for communication between employers and workers in the workplace, FWF developed the Workplace Education Programme.
+Tailor & Stitch should motivate its main supplier(s) to join WEP trainings.